Edmonton Flying Club

 The Edmonton Flying Club, home of the Edmonton Flight College, is a flying club and flight school located just west of Edmonton, Alberta, Canada.
 It operates from Parkland Airport in Parkland County.
-It was founded in 1927 as the Edmonton and Northern Alberta Aero Club.
+It is the oldest operating flight school in Canada and was founded in 1927 as the Edmonton and Northern Alberta Aero Club.
 The club's first president was Canadian World War I flying ace, Wilfrid R. "Wop" May.
 At the time, the purpose of the club was to promote aviation and to provide flight training.
 Today, the Edmonton Flying Club is a member-owned organization that operates a diverse fleet of aircraft and provides flight training at all levels.

 Courses offered

 The Edmonton Flying Club offers courses for the following licenses and ratings: